Mexico — 9 min

 In Belgium, remote employees can work up to eight hours a day and up to 38 hours a week.
 If employees work for more than 38 hours a week, they must receive overtime pay.
 On weekdays and Saturdays, the rate of overtime pay is 50% for the hours worked.
 On Sundays and on public holidays, the rate of overtime pay is 100%.
 Employees cannot work more than 11 hours a day or 48 hours a week.

-Local labor laws in Belgium offer employee protections through the law or collective bargaining agreements.
-Employees in Belgium are protected against discrimination based on age, race, religion, sexual orientation, and gender expression.
+Employment legislation in Belgium protects employees under the law or collective bargaining agreements.
+Employees are protected against discrimination based on age, race, religion, sexual orientation, and gender expression.
 Other protections include:

 Social security contributions

 For more inform

 Paying contractors in Belgium requires approving and filing invoices, sending payments, and keeping on top of compliance.
 This process can be time-consuming and requires a lot of manual effort, especially if you have multiple contractors based all around the world.
 Remote offers services that provide effortless contractor management — from automated payments to tax compliance.

 However, it’s important to remember that Belgium treats independent contractors and employees differently, and there are risks associated with misclassification.